Pranshu-Gaur/2023-indexing-pranshu-sonal/ReadMe.md

 * pq_results : Results of pq on different parameters
 * UGP_Presentation_Pranshu : Presentation of UGP by Pranshu
 * Vector_Search_Algorithms_Report_Pranshu : Signed Report of UGP by Pranshu
+* UGP_Presentation_Sonal Agrawal : Presentation of UGP by Sonal
+* UGP_Report_Sonal Agrawal : Report of UGP by Sonal

 ## Execution
 * Step 1: Clone the Repository